SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Visualizations/Available_visualizations/General/Maps.md

 ## Adding data

 Add one or multiple GQI data sources to the component.
-See [Applying a data feed](xref:Apply_Data_Feed).
+See [Applying a data source](xref:Apply_Data_Source).

 The data is visualized as a set of markers by default, but it can also be configured as a set of lines.
 In both cases, the component will try to automatically apply the dimensions needed to show the visualization of the data.